Skip to content

 Live today

-The discipline
+The bar

-What we refuse.
+And what we refuse.

 The discipline is the product.
 Everything we refuse to build is why the rest works.